LaravelLegends/eloquent-filter/Readme.md

 Note: Show the [rules](#max) session to more information.

-### Inherit the abstract class ModelFilter
+Another way, is using the specific filter for a model.
 You can inherit the ModelFilter class to create a custom filter for a model.

 For create this class, you should be use the command `php artisan make:filter`, as follow example: